Transfer Credit Information

 Residency Requirements Related to these Credits

-Information regarding proficiency exams and portfolios is in the university’s Academic Bulletin.
-Proficiency examinations and portfolio credit may be used in any combination to accumulate a maximum of 32 credit hours toward the associate’s degree or 84 credit hours toward the bachelor’s degree.
+Information regarding proficiency exams and portfolios is in the University’s Academic Catalog.
+Proficiency examinations and portfolio credit may be used in any combination to accumulate a maximum of 44 credit hours toward the associate’s degree or up to 94 credit hours toward the bachelor’s degree.
 Credit awarded through proficiency examination or portfolio evaluation does not reduce the hours required toward residence.

 International Student Transfer Credit